data-forge/data-forge-ts/docs/guide.md

 ## Getting a row or value by index

-A particular value of a Series or a row of a DataFrame can be retrieved by specifying the index using the `at` function:
+A particular value of a series or a row of a dataframe can be retrieved by specifying the index using the `at` function:

-	var dataFrame = ...
+	var df = ...

-	// Get a row at index 10.
+	var row = df.at(10); // Get a row at index 10.
-	var row = dataFrame.at(10);

-	// Also works when the index is a different type, eg a time-series index. var row = dataFrame.at(new Date(2016, 5, 22));
+	var row = df.at(new Date(2016, 5, 22)); // Also works when the index is a different type, eg a time-series index.

 This works in the same way for a series.

-## Setting a row of value by index

-A particular value of a Series or a row of DataFrame can be set by specifying the index using the `set` function:

-	var dataFrame = ...
-	var newRow = ...

-	// Set the row and produce a new DataFrame. var newDataFrame = dataFrame.set(10, newRow);

-Series and DataFrame are immutable, so the set operation does not modify in place, it returns a new Series or DataFrame with the original unchanged.

 # Data exploration and visualization